 nextSteps is a website that serves as a one-stop shop where artists and administrators can go for reliable business resources.
-Meant to be a roadmap and resource to help artists thrive, the site will be adapted on an ongoing basis to meet the ever-changing needs of our arts community.
-For the first time, users will have access to resources provided by Pentacle and its partner organizations all in one place.
+Meant to be a roadmap and resource to help artists thrive, the site is adapted on an ongoing basis to meet the ever-changing needs of our arts community.
+For the first time, users can access the Pentacle’s resources at any time and from anywhere in the world.

-Pentacle is also using nextSteps to create a space to be innovative administratively.
-We are continually developing new components of nextSteps like Live Chat, our new donor/ticket processing software, and a Community Forum, which don't currently exist in the field.
-This digital platform will allow us to connect with artists in new ways, give them access to the knowledge we have gained over the years, and help them adapt to the new reality of the arts field during COVID and beyond.
+Pentacle is also using nextSteps to innovate our arts administration services.
+We are continually developing new components of nextSteps like Live Chat, to provide artists and administrators with multiple channels of service to increase their capacities and strengthen their organizations.
+This digital platform allows us to connect with artists in new ways, gives them access to the knowledge we have gained over the years, and helps them adapt to the changes happening in the arts field.

 The Origins of nextSteps

 nextSteps started from our ART (Administrative Resource Team) research project, collecting data from sixteen artists in the capacity-building and comparison cohorts to learn how we can best help artists strengthen their infrastructure and achieve their goals. nextSteps builds upon this research and furthers it with an accessible platform open to constituents of all sizes, artistic interests, locations, and points of development.